eBay/tsv-utils/docs/ToolReference.md

 --<operator-name> FIELD[:header]
 ```

 Operators can be specified multiple times.
 They can also take multiple fields (though not when a custom header is specified).
-Example:
+Examples:
 ```
 --median 2,3,4
+--median 1,5-8
 ```

 The quantile operator requires one or more probabilities after the fields:
 ```
---quantile 2:0.25                // Quantile 1 of field 2
+--quantile 2:0.25              # Quantile 1 of field 2
---quantile 2,3,4:0.25,0.5,0.75   // Q1, Median, Q3 of fields 2, 3, 4
+--quantile 2-4:0.25,0.5,0.75   # Q1, Median, Q3 of fields 2, 3, 4
 ```

 Summarization operators available are: